ubccr/genesysv/docs/source/index.rst

 ``es.indices.put_mapping(index=INDEX_NAME, doc_type=type_name, body=mapping)`` puts the mapping in Elasticsearch.
-Run the script after updating the IP address to put the mapping in Elasticsearch.
-You can verify that the mapping has been put in Elasticsearch by going to http://199.109.XXX.XXX:9200/demo_mon/demo_mon/_mapping?pretty=true
+Run the script after updating the IP address to put the mapping into Elasticsearch.
+You can verify that the mapping has been put into Elasticsearch by going to http://199.109.XXX.XXX:9200/demo_mon/demo_mon/_mapping?pretty=true

 Next open the file ``insert_index.py``.
 This script reads the data contained in ``new_data.json`` and inserts it in to Elasticsearch.
 Run the script after updating the IP address.
 You can verify that the data has been imported by going to http://199.109.XXX.XXX:9200/demo_mon/demo_mon/_search?pretty=true.
-Now we will make some queries using Elasticsearch through the REST APi.
+Now we will make some queries using Elasticsearch through the REST API.

 For all the following scripts, update the IP address before running them.
 The scripts are located in ``GDW/docs/example`` Execute ``bash query1.es`` to find all the active users.  ::